kris-joseph/python-2022-01-yul-online/_episodes/04-processing-data-from-file.md

 In our example of printing the tallies for the number of children, we assumed that we knew what all the possible values were.
 Had there been any entries higher than 5 we would still be none the wiser.
 We were able to decide on the possible values for the `'children'` column by manually scanning the list of values.
 This was only practical because of the small file size.
 For a multi-million record file we could not have done this.

-Let's say we would like a way of creating a list of the different regions wihtout having to check the data file for all of the possible values first.
+Let's say we would like a way of creating a list of the different regions without having to check the data file for all of the possible values first.
 We can do this by using a special Python structure called a *dictionary*.